-5) Thank them for educating you about their mobil device.
+5. Thank them for educating you about their mobile device.

 My advice for those of you who fear this technology?
-Buy one yourself so you know what you are talking, fearing and worrying about.
+Buy one yourself so you know what you are talking about, fearing, and worrying about.
 And stop calling your buddies with the loser's limp, "They get all the information from me and then buy it online."
 Look in the mirror, the reason they didn't buy is because of you.
 Drop the anger and fear and embrace the technology.

 Retail isn't going to get any easier, you might as well seize the day so you can capture all of the business that walks in your door; not just what you are used to.